learn-co-curriculum/java-mod-1-singleton-lab/README.md

 ## Instructions

-We want our logger instance to be a singleton because we want to be able to output the line numbers with each output statement and we want those line numbers to be incremented across the entire system regardless of what class is printing information out.
+We want our logger instance to be a singleton because we want to be able to output the line numbers with each output statement, and we want those line numbers to be incremented across the entire system regardless of what class is printing information out.